shrikantkalar023/learning-nextjs/README.md

 - only downloads the content of the target page
 - Prefetches the links in the viewport.
 - Caches pages on the client only for one session & clears on full reload.

+13. Suspense is used to show a fallback UI while the component is loading.
+Suspense **streams** the data to the client, request - response cycle is not terminated.

+14. To show loading UI with suspense for each page, we can either add suspense in layout file or add loading.tsx file.